-As a consequence of the unprecedented Covid-19 pandemic restrictions in China, we were unable to obtain sufficient and appropriate audit evidence to support the carrying value of Group's interest in joint venture at the reporting date and its share of loss in joint venture for the period then ended, as described in note 15.
-We were unable to satisfy ourselves by alternative means concerning the carrying amount of the interest in joint venture of €244,000 at 31 December 2021 and the share of losses in the joint venture of €332,000 for the year then ended, which are included in the Group statement of financial position and income statements respectively, by using other audit procedures.
+We were unable to obtain sufficient and appropriate audit evidence to support the carrying value of Group's interest in Jiangsu Dragon Wood Company ("JDW"), a joint venture, at 31 December 2022 and its share of loss in joint venture for the period then ended, as described in note 15 because, as group auditor, we unable to obtain sufficient access to the accounting records, management or auditor of the joint venture.
+We were unable to satisfy ourselves by alternative means concerning the carrying value of the interest in joint venture of $\notin$ 97,000 (31 December 2021 $\notin$ 244,000) and the share of losses in the joint venture of $\notin$ 384,000 (31 December 2021: $\notin$ 332,000) which are included in the Group statement of financial position and income statements respectively, by using other audit procedures.
 Consequently, we were unable to determine whether any adjustment to these amounts were necessary.
-In addition, were any adjustment to these amounts to be required, the strategic report would also need to be amended.